Peacemaker (1990 film): Plot

 Dori goes to her destroyed home only be captured by Yates who takes her to a deserted location.
 With wounds, Yates tells Dori that he is a Peacemaker and that Townsend was sent to kill someone who was in his world's Witness Protection.
 As Yates regenerates he tells Dori that when he joked with her, he could because he had lived on Earth for over 20 years and that if Townsend had a black card with him he needed it because it had the identity of Townsend's victim.
 Dori, somewhat believing, returns to her home only to be captured by Townsend this time, who take her to a motel and now tries to convince her that Yates is lying and is a serial killer he was pursuing when they entered a "black hole" together.
 Before Dori could have the chance to believe him a S.W.A.T team surrounds the motel with Ramos in charge.
 Ordering Townsend to surrender, Townsend, dragging Dori, escapes by going through the walls into adjacent rooms and steals a motel patron's car.

 Still not being sure and Townsend having a gun, Dori helps Townsend find a cheap hotel to hold up but has second thoughts about him and she escapes him by running over him in a delivery van.
 Townsend hangs on but is scraped from underneath the van after holding onto the tailpipe.
 Dori finds Yates and take him to Townsend.
 Townsend, surprised at Dori, faces Yates who suddenly turns his gun on Dori and threaten to kill her if Townsend did not surrender the control card.
 Dori, surprised, as well, asked "How could you both have traveled here and arrived differently?"
 Yates sarcastically said that "We entered the black hole at the same time but we came out 20 years apart".
 Still threatening Dori, Yates starts to torture her.
 Townsend relents and lays down his shotgun.

-Looking at Townsend, Yates tells him to open his jacket where Townsend has a "nasty scar".
-Telling Yates he got it by being run over by a van, Yates, mockingly jokes, "You do look a little "run down" and turns to Dori and says mockingly, "A joke".
-With Yates distracted Townsend attacks him and both fight.
+Looking at Townsend, Yates tells him to open his jacket, where Townsend has a "nasty scar".
+Telling Yates he got it by being run over by a van, Yates mockingly jokes, "You do look a little 'run down'" and turns to Dori and says mockingly, "A joke".
+With Yates distracted, Townsend attacks him and both fight.
 Yates gets the upper hand, however, and has Townsend dangling from a terrace.
-Dori, seeing Townsend, attacks Yates but he hits her and places the muzzle of the gun in her mouth to kill her.
-Townsend, still dangling, reaches into his wound and produce a .38 caliber revolver and fires it into Yates' head where he falls onto electric wires, burst into flames and falls to the ground where he explodes and decomposes in less than 20 seconds.
+Dori, seeing Townsend, attacks Yates, but he hits her and places the muzzle of the gun in her mouth to kill her.
+Townsend, still dangling, reaches into his wound and produces a .38 caliber revolver and fires it into Yates' head, where he falls onto electric wires, bursts into flames and falls to the ground, where he explodes and decomposes in less than 20 seconds.